Luke Harding

 Luke Daniel Harding (born 21 April 1968) is a British journalist who is a foreign correspondent for The Guardian.
 He is known for his coverage of Russia under Vladimir Putin, WikiLeaks and Edward Snowden.

-He was based in Russia for The Guardian from 2007 until, returning from a stay in the UK on 5 February 2011, he was refused re-entry to Russia and deported the same day.
-The Guardian said his expulsion was linked with his critical articles on Russia, a claim denied by the Russian government.
-After the reversal of the decision on 9 February and the granting of a short-term visa, Harding chose not to seek a further visa extension.
-His 2011 book Mafia State discusses his experience in Russia and the political system under Vladimir Putin, which he describes as a mafia state.
+He was based in Russia for The Guardian as their Moscow bureau chief from 2007 until, returning from a trip out of the country in 2011, he was refused re-entry to Russia and deported the same day.
+His 2011 book Mafia State discusses his experience in Russia and the political system under Vladimir Putin.
 His subsequent books include WikiLeaks: Inside Julian Assange's War on Secrecy and The Snowden Files.

 Early life and career

 Harding was educated at the United World College of the Atlantic in South Wales, then studied English at University College, Oxford.
 While there he edited the student newspaper Cherwell.
 He worked for The Sunday Correspondent, the Evening Argus in Brighton and then the Daily Mail before joining The Guardian in 1996.

-He has lived in and reported from Delhi, Berlin, and Moscow, and has covered wars in Afghanistan, Iraq, and Libya.
+He has lived in and reported from Delhi, Berlin, and Moscow, and has covered conflicts in Afghanistan, Iraq, and Libya.
 In 2014 he was the recipient of the James Cameron prize for his work on Russia, Ukraine, WikiLeaks, and Edward Snowden.

-In 2007, The Guardian retracted one of his articles for containing text "substantially similar to paragraphs" in another "article, published in May, in The eXile".
+In 2007, The Guardian retracted one of his articles for containing text "substantially similar to paragraphs" in another article, published earlier that year in The eXile.